Stephen-Seo/LevelEditor/README.md

 Spacebar changes the mode.
 Enter saves the map.
 Left click places an object.
 Right click deletes the object.
+L (in waypoint mode) links a waypoint to another waypoint.

+Hover over a waypoint, hit 'L', over over another waypoint, hit 'L' again to set/unset waypoint adjacency.

 In layer0/layer1 mode, you place the tiles in the layer specified.
 In waypoint mode, you place waypoints.